bxdoan/bxdoan/README.md

 <div align="center">

-> Teach thy tongue to say, “I do not know,” and thous shalt progress.
+> When you lose sight of your path, listen for the destination in your heart.

-> — Maimonides —
+> — Allen Walker —

 </div>